Complete Golf Store Business Logo

 A female golfer getting ready to swing her golf club on a golf course with two other golfers in the background.

 The best golf balls for women mostly sport the two-piece construction.
-This is because it offers extra control, distance, and durability and has slower swing speeds.
-Surlyn ball covers are well known for better control.
-As women generally have a slower swing speed of around 60 to 70 mph, it’s better to look for golf balls that give more leverage.
+This construction offers extra control, distance, and durability.
+As women generally have a slower average swing speed of around 60 to 70 mph, it’s better to look for golf balls that give more leverage.
 Also, choose balls that are soft and have a compression rating that lies between 45 to 70.

 This is because they are easier to hit and enable you to proceed to the next level.
-As to whether you need soft or hard feel gear, it’s entirely based on your personal preference.
-Avoid going for cheap golf balls as it can ruin your performance.
+As to whether you need soft or hard feel options, it’s entirely based on your personal preference.
+Avoid going for cheap golf balls as they can ruin your performance.

 Frequently Asked Questions